 How to recycle your old bras

-What do you do with your clothes when you don't want them anymore?
+What do you do with your old clothes?
 The easiest option for most of us is to bundle them into a bag and take them to the nearest charity shop.
 But what about old bras?
 Many charity shops don't accept them, so you'd be forgiven for thinking your only other option is to throw them away.
-Instead of adding your smalls to the rather large (and getting ever-larger) piles of landfill, give them a longer life and do good at the same time by donating to one of these brilliant causes.
+Thankfully that’s not the case, so before you send your smalls to the rather large (and getting ever-larger) piles of landfill, give them a longer life and do good at the same time by donating to one of these causes instead.

 Smalls for All